DanielsWebDevelopment/AllInOne-Financial-Website/README.md

 # AllinOne-Financial-Website
-AllINOne merges all your banks into one place!
+The AllInONe Website merges all your banks into one place!

 # AllInOne was designed for users to who'd like to keep things a little cleaner
-the website's specialized for your banking needs and  other nessesities as well.
+the website's was developed for a users banking needs and other nesessities as well allowing users to search for there type a bank, add it to there profile and be able to bank from there without
+the use of multiple banking apps on your phone.

 # The feautues include, but not limited too,